dadaniviasha/studio/PROPOSED_FIRESTORE_RULES.md

 You will see an editor with some default rules. **Delete all the text** in that editor and **replace it with the rules below**.

-This new ruleset specifically allows a user to read or update another user's data **only if their own user document has an `isAdmin` field set to `true`**.
+This new ruleset specifically allows a user to perform admin actions **only if their own user document has an `isAdmin` field set to `true`**.

 ```
 rules_version = '2';